ChewKeanHo/Template/Angular/README.md

 ## `browserconfig.xml` fallback configuration

-While deemed obselete, this file is generated autonomously for backward compatibilities and request silencing via the 2-steps operation.
+While deemed obselete, this file is generated autonomously for backward compatibilities and silencing the request using the `services/app/Metadata.ts` data file via Stage-1 execution.